Auditing Sex/Gender Disparities in Emergency Triage with LLM-based Paired Comparisons: Results

 Across the evaluated architectures, we observed a clear performance gradient from classical approaches to larger LLMs.
-The RF/TF-IDF baseline performed the weakest ($\kappa_w = 0.5006$), while transformer-based models, even at moderate parameter scales such as CHUBert ($3.3\times 10^8$), yielded substantial gains ($\kappa_w = 0.6339$).
-Among medium-to-large LLMs, MistralNeMo~12B achieved the highest $\kappa_w$ (0.7180) and recall (0.6656), with MedGemma~27B a close second in $\kappa_w$ (0.7146) despite being more than twice as large.
-The best precision (0.6692) and F1-score (0.6633) were obtained by Mistral~7B; these results originate from our prior study~\cite{guerra2025uncovering} and are included here for reference.
+The RF/TF-IDF baseline performed the weakest ($\kappa_w=0.5006$), while transformer-based models, even at moderate parameter scales such as CHUBert ($3.3 \times 10^{8}$), yielded substantial gains ($\kappa_w=0.6339$).
+Among medium-to-large LLMs, MistralNeMo 12B achieved the highest $\kappa_w$ (0.7180), with MedGemma 27B a close second in $\kappa_w$ (0.7146) despite being more than twice as large.
+The best precision (0.6692) was obtained by Mistral 7B; these results originate from our prior study \cite{guerra2025uncovering} and are included here for reference.
 Interestingly, scaling beyond 12B parameters did not yield substantial improvements in $\kappa_w$, suggesting diminishing returns for this task at higher model capacities.
+This performance is noteworthy given that published studies report human expert inter-rater agreement of $\kappa = 0.61-0.81$ for structured triage systems such as ESI and MTS \cite{hernandez2015esi, olofsson2009mts, ganjali2020esiaccuracy}.
+Our model's $\kappa_w = 0.718$ falls within this range of human expert agreement, indicating that the model reproduces documented triage labels with reliability comparable to reported human inter-rater agreement, while noting that this reflects agreement with recorded labels rather than the full bedside triage process.
+Based on these results, we selected Mistral NeMo 12B as the triage prediction model for all subsequent bias analyses due to its size-peformance balance.